maksymetz/LowellRobotics/README.md

 LowellRobotics
 ==============
-HI this is Mike Maksymetz and this is our first go at trying out GitHub for manageing out website for lowell robotics
+HI this is Mike Maksymetz and this is our first go at trying out GitHub for managing our website for lowell robotics

 Rules

 1.)
 Plese do report issues

 2.)we will check every thing that is change before adding to are website